For a company

 Singapore No.

-Slovakia No, however there are limits/restrictions applicable to both, Slovak and foreign sole shareholders in case of LLC.
+Slovakia No, however, there are limits/restrictions applicable to both, Slovak and foreign sole shareholders in the case of LLC and JSC.
 One natural person can only be a single shareholder of three LLCs at most.
-An LLC with a single shareholder cannot be a sole founder or a sole shareholder of another LLC.
+An LLC with a single shareholder cannot be the sole founder or a sole shareholder of another LLC.
+One natural person cannot be the sole founder of JSC.

 Spain No.